nikhilaravi/learn-node/README.md

 > Google’s V8 JavaScript engine, the libuv
 > platform abstraction layer, and a core library, which is itself primarily written in JavaScript.

-Node has an asynchronousevent-driven I/O model.
+Node has an asynchronous event-driven I/O model.
 Node is an interface to the V8 JavaScript runtime – the JavaScript interpreter that runs in the Chrome browser.

 This is a pretty good intro video:
 [What is Node.js Exactly? - a beginners introduction to Nodejs](https://www.youtube.com/watch?v=pU9Q6oiQNd0)

-Node v4.0.0 is now available and supports lots of ES6 features. .
+Node v4.0.0 is now available and supports lots of ES6 features.
+If you want to learn ES6 Look up @benjaminlees tutorial!

 ### So what is a server??